adrisan0/house/README.md

 The estimator now applies a dynamic inflation model when projecting property prices.
 Inflation starts at the chosen scenario rate and gradually decreases after five years toward a long‑term floor.
 The floor can now be customized via an "Inflation floor" input in the interface.
+Projections can begin from any starting year thanks to the new "Start year" field.
 Users can also set their initial savings amount through a new "Initial savings" input field.
 The calculator now remembers your selections using browser storage, with a "Reset" button to clear them.
 A "Toggle theme" control lets